voidabhi/golang-scripts/README.md

 Go Scripts
 ==========

-It is a collection of useful reusable scripts for go developer
+It is a collection of useful reusable scripts for go developers

 ```Parsing``` - Contains scripts that parses different formats of data.(eg json,csv,etc)